cfg-columbus18/team-1/README.md

 Go to the directory where the project is stored, and type the command node app.js to run on localhost:8080.

 ### Thank you
-Special thanks to Jpmorgan and Refugee Hub for giving us the wonderfully rewarding and fun opportunity to deveop an app from scratch for a great cause!
+Special thanks to JPMorgan and Refugee Hub for giving us the wonderfully rewarding and fun opportunity to deveop an app from scratch for a great cause!